wnelson03/RestoreCord-Source-Code/README.md

 ## Features

 - Multi server
-- Restore members (nothing else, this was one of the early versions of RestoreCord)
+- Restore members
 - IP logging
 - Discord webhook notifications
-- Handles rate limiting and access token expiry.
-Most bots don't and break when you try to pull members, not RestoreCord
+- Handles rate limits and access token refreshing.
+Most bots don't and break when you try to pull members, not this.
-- VPN block
+- VPN detection/block
-- IP blacklisting
+- IP blacklist

 ## How to setup